Text in a Microsoft Word document occasionally needs to be put in the center of the page between the left and right margins.

-- You can also center text horizontally by selecting it then pressing Ctrl + E on your keyboard.
+- You can also center text horizontally by selecting it and then pressing Ctrl + E on your keyboard.

-- If you vertically center text in Word you will have several options concerning what parts of your document should be centered.
+- If you vertically center text in Word, you will have several options concerning what parts of your document should be centered.
 These options include the selected text, the whole document, or “this point forward.”

 Does your document have a title page, but you need to number your pages and skip that title page?
 Find out how to start page numbering on the second page in Word so that a page number doesn’t display on the title page.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.